Skat (card game): Winning conditions for declarer

 The highest-ranking cards for taking the tricks (the jacks) are not the highest scoring cards.
 The aces and 10s combined make up almost three quarters of the total points; taking as many as possible of them is thus imperative for winning.
-On the other hand, taking 7s, 8s and 9s (the Luschen or blanks) doesn't help (or hurt) at all, unless Schwarz was declared.
+On the other hand, taking 7s, 8s and 9s – the blanks (Luschen) – doesn't help (or hurt) at all, unless Schwarz was declared.

-To win a null game, declarer must not take a single trick. null games are often not played through to the end, either because declarer is forced to take a trick, ending the game prematurely, or because it becomes apparent to the defenders that they will be forced to take the rest of the tricks.
+To win a null game, the declarer must not take any tricks.
+Null games are often not played to the end, either because declarer is forced to take a trick, ending the game prematurely, or because it becomes apparent to the defenders that they will be forced to take the rest of the tricks.
 There are no card points in a null game.

 Overbid hands

-Even with the majority in card points, declarer may still lose if the game value is lower than the value he bid during the bidding.
+Even with the majority in card points, declarer may still lose if the game value is lower than the value bid during the auction.
 This is called overbidding.
 An overbid hand is automatically lost, leading to a negative score for declarer.

 An overbid hand is scored by determining the lowest possible game value that is a multiple of the base value of declarer's suit (or 24 in case of a grand) which is at least as high as declarer's bid.
 This value is then doubled and subtracted from declarer's score (negative score).